alexandrauxr/Accessibility_Checker/README.md

 6. If you want to do check another webpage just insert a new URL and run it again.

 > [!TIP]
 > Occasionally, if the page takes too long to load the app would show an error.
-It is designed to prompt message to click the Run Accessibility Checker button again.
+It is designed to prompt a message to click the **Run Accessibility Checker** button again.
 If the message does not appear, retrying the button manually should fix the issue.